 Here are the laws:

-Let’s discuss: This means, that whether you are a family member, guest or in the wedding party, if you are over the age of 21, you must carry a legal, picture ID with you and on your person.
+Let’s discuss: This means, that whether you are a family member, guest, or in the wedding party if you are over the age of 21, you must carry a legal, picture ID with you and on your person.
 Being a bridesmaid and not having a little purse with your driver’s license won’t cut it.
 The bride’s father cannot vouch for you.
-The caterer with the liquor license will be subject with a minimum of $500 fine and/or higher if caught serving a minor.
+The caterer with the liquor license will be subject to a minimum of $500 fine and/or higher if caught serving a minor.

 2. It is a criminal offense to sell or furnish alcoholic beverages to an intoxicated person.
 In addition, the provider may experience civil liabilities if death or injury, even to a third party, occurs as a result of the act.